uschpc/running-jobs-on-carc-bootcamp-2025/README.md

 #### Language: English

 ## Getting Started

+### CARC:
 To get started, use a web browser and log on to USC OnDemand Instance at [https://ondemand.carc.usc.edu](https://ondemand.carc.usc.edu) .
 You need to be on USC Network and need to your USC credentials to log in.
 More details on how to logon to USC Open OnDemand can be found at [our guide](https://www.carc.usc.edu/user-guides/carc-ondemand.html)
+### Laguna:
+To get started, use a web browser and log on to CARC Laguna OnDemand Instance at [https://laguna-ood.carc.usc.edu](https://laguna-ood.carc.usc.edu) .
+You need to use your InCommon credentials to log in (your institution email in most cases).

 To start a Jupyter notebook server, Click on Interactive Apps and then select JupyterLab.

 ![Start JupyterLab](./images/jupyterlab-start.png)

-When launching the Jupyter Lab, it is important to select the following
+##When launching the Jupyter Lab, it is important to select the following
+### CARC:
 * For Cluster, specify Discovery
-* For Account, specify the account you normally use, like `ttrojan_123`
+* For Account, specify the account you normally use, like `hpcsuppt_613`
-* For Partition, specify main
+* For Partition, choose `main`
-* Set the number of CPUs to 1
+* Set the number of CPUs to 2
 * Set Memory to 2GB
 * Set the number of hours to 4

-For the regular CARC workshop, please do the above with the following change:
+### Laguna:
-* For Account (CARC workshop), specify `hpcsuppt_613`
+* For Account, specify the account you normally use, like `hpcsuppt_613`
-* For Account (DSR-626), specify `ujadhav_1068`
-* For Account (BIOC-599), specify `rhie_131`
+* For Partition, choose `compute`
+* Set the number of CPUs to 2
+* Set Memory to 2GB
+* Set the number of hours to 4

 The above settings are important to ensure you start a JupyterLab Server on a node that is located on the Discovery cluster and has slurm management engine installed and configured